iwantmyname/blog/_posts/2015-05-11-the-guide-to-adding-squarespace-to-your-domain.md

 ![Copy string]({{ site.images_url }}/2015-05-11-squarespace-host.jpg)

-**7.** Open a new window and log into your iwantmyname account and head to the [Squarespace app setup page](https://iwantmyname.com/dashboard/apps/setup/Squarespace/).
+**7.** Open a new window and log into your iwantmyname account, then head to the [Squarespace app setup page](https://iwantmyname.com/dashboard/apps/setup/Squarespace/).
 Click Add Squarespace.

 **8.**You've already signed up for squarespace, so now add the verification code to the 'Unique verification code' input.
 Then click **Install Squarespace**.